vlikhvar/Getting-and-Cleaning-Data/Course-Project/CodeBook.md

         www.smartlab.ws

-The **bodyMovement.csv** data set is the combination of two sets of row data:
+The **tidySamsungDF.txt** data set is the combination of two sets of row data:

 - training data set (70% of data), and
 - test data set (30% of data).